IanMacSpence/css-exercises/foundations/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+### Learning points:
+- Used font instead of font-family.
+Font can be used, but has more specifications than font-family, such as size and color.
+Use font-family when specifying multiple of just the font types.
+- played around with the inline css before adding it as a class.
+It didn't seem necessary to add a whole new class for just one small change, but did it using a class in the end because it's what the assignment asked for.
+- classes are used for multiple elements you want to style with the same properties.
+IDs are used to style one specific element, usually when trying to distinguish them from other elements of the same type.